Is Car Insurance Cheaper In Arizona Than In California?

 It is not Guaranteed Your Auto Insurance Will be Cheaper in Arizona

 In general, Arizona drivers pay less than California drivers for auto insurance.
-However, the specific city you move to, coverage level you select and history of accidents/tickets ultimately determine your annual auto insurance rate.
+However, the specific city you move to, the coverage level you select, and the history of accidents/tickets ultimately determine your annual auto insurance rate.
 The average yearly auto insurance rate for those living in Fresno, CA is quite affordable at $1,487.
 However, those who live and work in Los Angeles pay an average annual auto insurance rate of $2,125.
 If you were to move to Phoenix, Arizona, there is a good chance you would pay about the same amount for auto insurance as those in Fresno, CA. Phoenix residents pay an average of $1,250 per year for auto insurance.
 Alternatively, those who live in the city of Glendale, AZ pay an annual auto insurance rate of $1,202.

 A Look at Why Arizona Drivers pay Comparably Less for Auto Insurance